QuantEcon/lecture-source-py/source/rst/short_path.rst

 #.
 Set :math:`J_{n+1} (v) = \min_{w \in F_v} \{ c(v, w) + J_n(w) \}` for all :math:`v`
 #.
 If :math:`J_{n+1}` and :math:`J_n` are not equal then increment :math:`n`, go to 2

-In general, this sequence converges to :math:`J`---the proof is omitted
+In general, this sequence converges to :math:`J`---the proof is omitted.